fishermanswharff/cheatsheets/README.md

-# WDI Cheatsheets by JSON
+# WDI Cheatsheets by JSONW
 ## Fork, clone, have at it.
+Feel free to use any code from this repo.